thesheff17/sg/README.rst

 prerequisites
 ~~~~~~~~~~~~~

-Log into the aws dashboard https://aws.amazon.com/console/ and go to service
+Log into the aws dashboard https://aws.amazon.com/console/ and go to:
 AWS Identity and Access Management (IAM).
 You will need the private and public
-key amazon gives you for this service.
+keys amazon gives you for this service.

 ****************
 Ubuntu 14.04 LTS